velescore/veles-wiki/articles/en/OSX-OpenVPN-Guide.md

 ***Step 1***

-* Tunnelblick is a free, open source OpenVPN client for Mac OS X. You can download the latest disk image from the [Tunnelblick Downloads page](https://tunnelblick.net/downloads.html).
+* Tunnelblick is a free, open source OpenVPN client for Mac OS X. You can **download the latest disk image from the [Tunnelblick Downloads page](https://tunnelblick.net/downloads.html)**.
 Double-click the downloaded **.dmg** file and follow the prompts to install:
 [https://tunnelblick.net/downloads.html](https://tunnelblick.net/downloads.html)

 !!! tip "User Tip"